nikdata/hotel-modeling/hotel-analysis.md

 stuck with TensorFlow).
 However, I prefer to do my analysis/coding on a local machine in a non-notebook environment.
 But I digress.

-Surprisingly, I found it challenging to find simple yet comprehenisve examples for regression and classification.
-Many of the examples I found were around image classification, text analytics, etc. Even the ‘simple’ regression example (see [here](https://machinelearningmastery.com/regression-tutorial-keras-deep-learning-library-python/)) uses a dataset that is pretty much ready for a neural network.
+Surprisingly, I found it challenging to find simple yet comprehensive examples for regression and classification using keras’s functional API.
+Many of the examples I found used the sequential API - which may be easier to use, but not always the best choice.
+Furthermore, many of the examples leveraged pre-processed “ready to go” datasets (see [here](https://machinelearningmastery.com/regression-tutorial-keras-deep-learning-library-python/)) for building a neural network.
 I find, for myself, that it’s easier to work with a dataset that requires some ‘cleaning’ and processing so that it’s a bit more representative of what you see in the real world.

 I have three main goals for this exercise:

-  - Pick a dataset and brielfy walk through a ‘usual’ data-science process (e.g., exploratory data analysis - EDA, feature engineering, train/test split, etc.)
+  - Pick a dataset and briefly walk through a ‘usual’ data-science process (e.g., exploratory data analysis - EDA, feature engineering, train/test split, etc.)
-  - Develop a simple neural network model using Keras with a PlaidML backend
+  - Develop a simple neural network model using Keras with the functional API and use the PlaidML backend
   - Apply trained model to test dataset and obtain some metrics

 **NOTE**: I am not interested in making the ‘perfect’ model or even a well-performing model.
-I am simply creating a walkthrough on how to go from a dataset to trained neural network (i.e., deep neural network - DNN) model using a GPU, PlaidML, and Keras.
+I am simply creating a walk-through on how to go from a dataset to trained neural network (i.e., deep neural network - DNN) model using a GPU, PlaidML, and Keras.